CloudLabs-MOC/mslearn-azure-developer/instructions/azure-app-service/02-app-service-deployment-slots.md

         ![](./media/02/lab4-03-6.png)

 ## Task 2: Modify Code and Deploy to Staging

+In this task, you will modify the application code and deploy the updated version to the staging slot.

 1. Navigate back to Cloud Shell and open the HTML file by running: